polakowo/vectorbt/README.md

 The other problem relies in broadcasting rules implemented in pandas: they are less flexible than in NumPy.
 Also, pandas follows strict rules regarding indexing; for example, you will have issues using multiple dataframes with different index/columns in the same operation, but such operations are quite common in backtesting (think of combining signals from different indicators, each having columns of the same cardinality but different labels).

-To solve this, vectobt borrows broadcasting rules from NumPy and implements itws own indexing rules that allow operations between pandas objects of the same shape, regardless of their index/columns - those are simply stacked upon each other in the resulting object:
+To solve this, vectobt borrows broadcasting rules from NumPy and implements itws own indexing rules that allow operations between pandas objects of the same shape, regardless of their index/columns - those are simply stacked upon each other in the resulting object.

+Consider the following dataframes:

 ```python
 df = pd.DataFrame(